thesse1/webmethods-api-gateway-staging/README.md

   - The API developer needs to ensure that the change that was made does not cause regressions.
 For this, the user needs to run the set of function/regression tests over his change in Postman REST client before the change gets propagated to the next stage.

   - Now this change made by the API developer has to be pushed back to the VCS system such that it propagates to the next stage.
-The developer uses the /bin/gateway_import_export_utils.bat Windows batch script to prepare this, export the configured API Gateway artifacts for the API project from the the local development environment or the central CONFIG environment and store the asset definitions to the local repository /apis folder.
+The developer uses the /bin/gateway_import_export_utils.bat Windows batch script to prepare this, export the configured API Gateway artifacts for the API project from the local development environment or the central CONFIG environment and store the asset definitions to the local repository /apis folder.
 This can be done by executing the following command.

   ```sh
 bin>gateway_import_export_utils.bat --exportapi --api_name petstore --apigateway_url https://apigw-config.acme.com --apigateway_username hesseth --apigateway_password ***